-Spherical Harmonics are functions on the surface of a sphere which fulfill the same role as the sine function providing harmonics for periodic functions.
-Laplace Spherical Harmonics effectively divide the sphere into portions, portioning the sphere by number of meridian divisions and number of latitude divisions.
-The Mode of the harmonic is designated by two numbers, l and m, l being a natural number indicating the number of latitude divisions, and m being a natural number indicating the number of meridian divisions, there being no more meridian divisions than latitude divisions.
-For example, for l=1, m=1, the sphere is divided along an equator and a meridian, resulting in four portions.
+Laplace spherical harmonics (a common type, often what is meant by spherical harmonics) effectively divide the sphere into portions, portioning the sphere by number of meridian divisions and number of latitude divisions.
+The harmonic's mode is designated by two numbers, l and m, l (the degree, multipole moment or multipole number) being a natural number indicating the number of latitude-like divisions, and m (the order or azimuthal number) being a natural number indicating the number of meridian-like divisions, there being no more meridian divisions than latitude divisions.
+For example, for l=1, m=1, the sphere is divided along an equator-like line and a meridian-like line, resulting in four portions.